Cardinals vs. Reds Player Props Betting Odds

 India Stats

-- India has recorded 48 hits with 13 doubles, three home runs and 23 walks.
+- India has 50 hits with 14 doubles, three home runs and 23 walks.
 He has driven in 18 runs with eight stolen bases.

 India Recent Games